Oded-Ben-Yair/quiz-app/README.md

 node seedQuestions.js
 ```

-This will insert sample quiz questions into your MongoDB database.
+This will insert 15 quiz questions (5 for each difficulty level: easy, medium, hard) into your MongoDB database.

 ### 3. Setting Up the Frontend